Varifold solutions to Volume-Preserving Mean Curvature Flow: existence and weak-strong uniqueness: Introduction

 Making use of this new gradient-flow calibration, we can now pass to our third result, i.e., the weak-strong uniqueness of our new De Giorgi varifold solution concept, which is proven through a relative entropy technique.
 The basic idea of this approach is to construct a quantity which on one side captures the distance between a weak and a classical solution in a sufficiently strong sense, and on the other side allows for an estimate on its time evolution.
 This is the relative entropy (see the definition in \eqref{eq:relativeEntropyIntro}).
 This approach was recently widely adopted to study geometric evolution equations.
 For example, Fischer and Hensel showed in \cite{FischerHensel} a weak-strong uniqueness principle for Navier-Stokes two-phase flow with surface tension based on a suitable relative entropy functional.
 Other examples are the above mentioned proof of weak-strong uniqueness for distributional solutions to volume-preserving mean curvature flow by Laux \cite{Timvol}, as well as the recent result on the weak-strong uniqueness of two dimensional Mullins-Sekerka flow \cite{MullinsWS} in the case of the De Giorgi varifold solutions introduced in \cite{SH}.

-The method can also be used to prove quantitative convergence of the Allen-Cahn equation to mean curvature flow as shown by Fischer, Laux and Simon \cite{FischerLauxSimon}.
+The method can also be used to prove quantitative convergence of the Allen-Cahn equation to mean curvature flow as shown by Fischer, Laux and Simon \cite{FischerLauxSimon}, \extra{see also \cite{FM}}.
 As already discussed, this method has also been extended in \cite{Timkroemer} to the convergence of a suitable nonlocal Allen-Cahn equation to a volume-preserving mean curvature flow.
-Also, the extension of the relative entropy technique to sufficiently regular, strongly convex anisotropies in both surface tension and mobility function is possible, and we refer, for instance, to \cite{Timnotes,EP, LauxClemens}.
+Also, the extension of the relative entropy technique to sufficiently regular, strongly convex anisotropies in both surface tension and mobility function is possible, and we refer, for instance, to \cite{Timnotes,EP, LauxClemens}. \extra{We also refer to \cite{AMP} for the extension of the arguments to some non-isothermal models.}